School of Dentistry

 Subject Areas: Dentistry, Psychology, Physiotherapy, Health, Public Health

-Lucy started working as a Research Assistant in Dentistry in June 2016, where she is currently involved in designing a new project investigating the effectiveness of screening for diabetes in the dental setting.
-She previously worked for a year in the Allied Health Professions Research Team, following completion of her MSc in Health Psychology at UCLan in 2014.
+Lucy started working as a Research Assistant in Dentistry in June 2016, where she is currently involved in research investigating the effectiveness of screening for type 2 diabetes and prediabetes in the dental setting.
+She previously worked for a year in the Allied Health Professions Research Team, following completion of her M.Sc. in Health Psychology at UCLan in 2014.

-The research Lucy has been involved in has focussed around developing and testing new screening techniques for chronic diseases and conditions.
-She also helped to design the next phase of the TIPPs trial which aims to test targeted interventions for patellofemoral pain.
+The research Lucy has been involved in has focussed around developing and testing new screening techniques for chronic diseases and conditions such as type 2 diabetes and chronic fatigue syndrome.
+She also helped to design the next phase of the TIPPs trial which aims to test Targeted Interventions for Patellofemoral Pain.
+Lucy has experience of working with public involvement groups to help design health-related research and has helped to apply for research funding from Diabetes UK and Arthritis Research UK.

-Lucy also has a range of mental health experience having worked as an Assistant Psychologist within a Children’s Psychology department in the NHS, as a healthcare assistant caring for people diagnosed with different types of dementia in nursing homes and as a befriender for Lancashire County Council.
-Her interests focus on improving health and wellbeing in different populations and include the application of psychology in improving: musculoskeletal pain, quality of life in people living with dementia, public health interventions for people with diabetes, and eating problems.
+Lucy also has a range of mental health experience having worked as an Assistant Psychologist within a Children’s Psychology department in the NHS, as a healthcare assistant caring for people diagnosed with different types of dementia in nursing homes and as a voluntary befriender for Lancashire County Council.

-Lucy is currently working designing a new project which will investigate screening for type 2 diabetes in the dental setting.
+Lucy has been working with Dr Nic Hodson to design a research project, which will investigate screening for type 2 diabetes and prediabetes in the dental setting.